 Luke 2:41-52 Now his parents went to Jerusalem every year at the feast of the passover.
 And when he was twelve years old, they went up to Jerusalem after the custom of the feast.
 And when they had fulfilled the days, as they returned, the child Jesus tarried behind in Jerusalem; and Joseph and his mother knew not of it.
 But they, supposing him to have been in the company, went a day’s journey; and they sought him among their kinsfolk and acquaintance.
 And when they found him not, they turned back again to Jerusalem, seeking him.
 And it came to pass, that after three days they found him in the temple, sitting in the midst of the doctors, both hearing them, and asking them questions.
 And all that heard him were astonished at his understanding and answers.
 And when they saw him, they were amazed: and his mother said unto him, Son, why hast thou thus dealt with us? behold, thy father and I have sought thee sorrowing.
 And he said unto them, How is it that ye sought me? wist ye not that I must be about my Father’s business?
 And they understood not the saying which he spake unto them.
 And he went down with them, and came to Nazareth, and was subject unto them: but his mother kept all these sayings in her heart.
 And Jesus increased in wisdom and stature, and in favour with God and man.

-His parents would have stayed in Yerushalayim until the First Fruits of Barley which according to the Zadok calendar is on the 26th day of the First Month and also the first day of the week.
-The next day, (the 2nd day of the week), they leave for home.
-That evening they notice that Yahusha is not with them, so the next day (the 3rd day of the week) they go back to Yerushalayim, then they spend three days looking for Him, the 4th day, 5th day and the 6th day.
-Finally they find him in the Temple courts on the 7th day which would be the weekly Sabbath.
-(Joy Collecutt)
+His parents would have stayed in Yerushalayim until the end of Unleavened Bread, which according to the Zadok calendar is on the 21th day of the First Month and the 3rd day of the week.
+The next day, the 22nd (the 4th day of the week), they leave for home.
+That evening they notice that Yahusha is not with them, so the next day the 23rd (the 5rd day of the week) they go back to Yerushalayim, then they spend an additional day on the 24th (the 6th day of the week) looking for Him.
+Finally, after the third day of their search they find him in the Temple courts on the 7th day which would be the weekly Sabbath.

-This weekly Sabbath lands on the 2nd day of the 2nd month.
+The weekly Sabbath in the Zadok calendar lands on the 25th day of the 1st month.

 If Yahusha was the Temple on the weekly Sabbath, then His parents were keeping the Zadok Calendar—- just saying…